DEFRA/ffc-demo-api-gateway/README.md

   "email": "test@email.com"
 }
 ```

- Alternatively curl can be used locally to send a request to the end point, i.e.
+Alternatively, curl can be used to send a request to the end point:

 ```
 curl  -i --header "Content-Type: application/json" \